-And of course, everyone's new favourite on the beam - the triple wolf turn:
+And of course, everyone's old favourite on the beam - the triple wolf turn:

 Before we look closer at this symbol, let's detour into leaps, hops and jumps.
 The wolf jump is essentially a tuck jump with one leg extended (and a few other technical requirements):

 You can see that the main drawings in these symbols are very similar, but the wolf jump shows an extended leg.